-The Wakesiah Avenue Corridor Plan aims to increase the safety and comfort for people who walk, bike, take transit, and drive while ensuring that utility upgrades within the project area are completed in concert with the proposed surface improvements.
+The Wakesiah Avenue Corridor Plan aims to increase the safety and comfort for pedestrians, cyclists, transit users and motorists while ensuring that utility upgrades within the project area are completed in concert with the proposed surface improvements.
 The complete street concept will provide a comprehensive design that:

 - Ensures comfortable and effective mobility for people of all ages and abilities;